-\The "junior portfolio review" is required but carries no grade or credit.
-It provides an opportunity for the Studio Art faculty and the student to discuss the student's development at the end of the junior year.
+\The "junior/senior portfolio reviews" are required but carry no grade or credit.
+These reviews provide opportunities for the Studio Art faculty and the student to discuss the student's development.
+Reviews are scheduled at the beginning of fall and winter terms during junior and senior years.

-Minor: 113; a three-dimensional course (222 or 232); a two-dimensional course (221, 233, 234 or 243); and two additional Studio Art electives.
+Minor: a two-dimensional course (Art 113, 116, 117, 119, 120 or 245); a three-dimensional course (Art 114, 115); and three additional Studio Art electives (at least two at the 200- level or above).
 Total of 5 minor courses.